anl-cyberscience/LQMToolset/docs/configure.md

 `messageFields` | Used to specify what fields you want extracted from the alerts and sent in the message to Syslog.

 ### FlexText
+FlexText is a tool used to output parsed alert data in a user-defined, character deliminated, format.

     [[Tools.FlexText]]
         name                = "flextext-tool"